 Browsers sometimes have bugs that make it difficult to block ads properly.
 Updating your browser makes sure it has any bug fixes that have been released.

 Have you heard the phrase “Have you tried turning it off and on again?”
 It’s a popular phrase because it’s so often the solution to technical problems that don’t appear to have any underlying issue.
 Uninstalling and reinstalling AdBlock is the browser extension equivalent of “turning it off and on again.”
 It resolves a surprising number of issues, especially with unblocked ads.
 If you’re having trouble with ads even after trying all of our troubleshooting steps, you might want to give AdBlock a fresh install.
-Follow these steps for uninstalling and reinstalling AdBlock.
+Follow these steps for reinstalling AdBlock.

 If you’re only being bothered by one or two ads, you may want to consider manually blocking them.
 This works well if you’re only seeing ads on a particular website and you’re browsing on a desktop computer.
 (Note: This does not apply to our AdBlock for Safari Mac app, which does not feature manual blocking options).
 Follow these steps to manually block an ad: